 Healthy Pumpkin Bars made with pumpkin puree, maple syrup, nut butter, and chocolate chips.
 Oil-free and easy to make, these gluten free pumpkin bars will be a snacking staple!

 Nothing beats a good-for-you fall treat.

-These bars only take 10 minutes to prepare, and 30 minutes to bake.
-You truly can’t get easier for homemade baked goods.
+These bars only take 10 minutes to prepare, and 30-ish minutes to bake.
+You truly can't get easier for homemade pumpkin desserts.

-Enjoy these bars as a mid-day snack or to satisfy a sweet tooth.
-Both kids and adults will love their moist texture and pumpkin-y flavor.
-They have quickly become a fall favorite over here!
+I love to enjoy one (or two) as a mid-day snack or to satisfy a sweet tooth.
+Both kids and adults swoon over their moist texture and pumpkin-y flavor.

 - Pumpkin Puree: You can use either homemade or canned pumpkin puree for these bars.
 My favorite brand of canned pumpkin is Libby's, which is consistently vibrant, smooth, and flavorful.
 Pumpkin is a great source of beta-carotene, which supports immune function.
 It's also rich in important minerals like iron, zinc, and selenium.

 - Nut Butter: The nut butter options are endless here.
 You can use cashew, peanut, or almond butter, or a mix of any of the three.
 My go-to nut butters for baking are Trader Joe's or Whole Food's 365 brand because they're a tad runnier than most, and great for whisking into batters.
 Alternatively, you can use a seed butter such as sunflower or pumpkin seed butter.